Anthropocene Lecture: Anna Lowenhaupt Tsing

-Modern infrastructures have shaped disturbance-based ecologies that force all living beings constantly to find new ways to survive and live together.
-Through them, Anna Lowenhaupt Tsing explores the possibilities of life in capitalist ruins.
+Modern infrastructures have shaped disturbance-based ecologies that force all living beings to consistently find new ways to survive.
+The anthropologist Anna Lowenhaupt Tsing explores the possibilities of life in capitalist ruins.

 Anna Lowenhaupt Tsing is Professor of Anthropology at the University of California, Santa Cruz.
-She is also Niels Bohr Professor at Aarhus University in Denmark and Director of Aarhus University Research on the Anthropocene (AURA), a long term partner of the Anthropocene Curriculum.
-She is author of The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins (2015) and Friction: An Ethnography of Global Connection (2005).
+She is also Niels Bohr Professor at Aarhus University in Denmark and Director of Aarhus University Research on the Anthropocene (AURA), a long-term partnering project of the Anthropocene Curriculum.
+She is author of The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins (2015; German edition, Matthes & Seitz Berlin 2018) and Friction: An Ethnography of Global Connection (2005).
 She is co-editor of the book Arts of Living on a Damaged Planet: Ghosts and Monsters of the Anthropocene (2017).

-The Anthropocene Lecture series is a platform for inviting a number of prominent speakers, accentuating the debate on the Anthropocene.
+The Anthropocene Lectures series is a platform for inviting a number of prominent speakers, accentuating the debate on the Anthropocene.

-The Anthropocene Lecture series is being developed in cooperation with the Institute for Advanced Sustainability Studies, Potsdam, and the Max Planck Institute for the History of Science, Berlin.
+The Anthropocene Lectures are being developed in cooperation with the Institute for Advanced Sustainability Studies, Potsdam, and the Max Planck Institute for the History of Science, Berlin.